aleksa-radojicic/lt_loan_default_prediction_adaboost/README.md

 This project addresses the challenge of predicting vehicle loan default of Indian borrowers using data acquired in 2019 from the `LTFS Data Science FinHack (ML Hackathon)`.
 Check out the **[link](https://datahack.analyticsvidhya.com/contest/ltfs-datascience-finhack-an-online-hackathon/)** to the competition for a detailed dataset and problem description.

 # Project Overview
-The objective is to accurately predict the probability of loanee / borrower defaulting on a vehicle loan in the first EMI (Equated Monthly Instalments) on the due date.
+The objective is to accurately predict the probability of loanee / borrower defaulting on a vehicle loan in the first EMI (Equated Monthly Installments) on the due date.
 Python with Jupyter notebooks are used for the implementation, relying heavily on scikit-learn library.
 AUC is utilized as the evaluation metric due to class imbalance.
 In the project pipelines are extensively used to avoid data leakage and simplify transformations.

 AdaBoost is chosen because it's a more sophisticated model capable of capturing non-linear patterns and uses less RAM compared to RandomForest.